 Some people hang mirrors opposite their front door.
 It acts as a form of watchdog, reflecting any evil spirits that try to enter.
 The practice comes from China, where people hung brass mirrors in temples.
 Evil spirits trying to enter saw their reflections and left in a hurry.

 It’s an old custom to cover mirrors following a death to ensure the deceased’s spirit didn’t become trapped in one.
-That said, some believe the mirrors should be covered so the spirit doesn’t get confused trying to leave the house.
+This is a Jewish custom but I’ve also seen it repeated within wider lore.
+Others believe the mirrors should be covered so the spirit doesn’t get confused trying to leave the house.

 In some cultures, the risk also exists for dreamers.
 Mirrors should be covered at night to prevent wandering nocturnal souls being trapped.

 Ghosts reflecting in mirrors reappear in horror films.
 The Conjuring (2013) used it to good effect, with the dead boy Rory only being seen in the mirror of the music box.
-He’s also captured through a form of spirit photography, which isn’t really surprising.
+The youngest child effectively ‘summons’ him while looking into the mirror.
+That said, the gently rotating spiral on the mirror implies a somewhat suggestive state while using the music box.

 Here’s the Bloody Mary scene from the Paranormal Activity 3 trailer.
 (Which also means you don’t need to waste time watching the rest of the movie!)

-According to World of Pop Culture, “Bloody Mary is a soul trapped in a mirror, looking to cause harm to those who invoke her.
-She’s been harmed herself and looking to bring that pain to others”.
+According to Kristyn Clarke, “Bloody Mary is a soul trapped in a mirror, looking to cause harm to those who invoke her.
+She’s been harmed herself and looking to bring that pain to others” (2015).

 Over to you!
 Do you know any superstitions about reflections?